WAU-Department of Public Safety

 WAU community members and visitors should report all crimes on campus immediately to the DPS or Law Enforcement agency that has jurisdiction.
 All reports are considered confidential.

-There are several ways to report a crime: by calling the Security office, by e-mailing security, and by speaking to a Security Officer by coming to the Security Office.
+There are several ways to report a crime: call the Security office, e-mail security (firstname.lastname@example.org), speaking with an Officer at the Security Office.
 You can also report to a Dean, Office Executive, Counselor, or Faculty Member.
-In the case of reporting non-security personnel, please contact the Security office.

 |Emergency Takoma Park Police line 911 or non emergency tel.
 301-270-1100|